trevorhobenshield/amazon_photos/README.md

 ap = Photos()

+# get entire Amazon Photos library
+ap.query("type:(PHOTOS OR VIDEOS)")

-# query your Amazon Photos library
+# query Amazon Photos library for specific photos/videos
 ap.query("type:(PHOTOS OR VIDEOS) AND things:(plant AND beach OR moon) AND timeYear:(2023) AND timeMonth:(8) AND timeDay:(14) AND location:(CAN#BC#Vancouver)")

 # convenience method to get all photos